-Third generation HED addressed the problem of vocabulary bloat by introducing HED library schemas to organize discipline-specific terminology.
+Third generation HED instead introduces the concept of the HED library schema.
 To use a programming analogy, when programmers write a Python module, the resulting code does not become part of the Python language or core libraries.
 Instead, the module becomes part of a library used in conjunction with core modules of the programming language.